JuliaParallel/DistributedArrays.jl/README.md

 In this case the `init` function only needs to call `fill` with the dimensions of the local piece it is creating.

-`DArray`'s can also be constructed from multidimensional `Array` comprehensions with the `@DArray` macro syntax.
+`DArray`s can also be constructed from multidimensional `Array` comprehensions with the `@DArray` macro syntax.
 This syntax is just sugar for the primitive `DArray` constructor:

 ```julia